 The LIU Post admissions review process is completed in four stages:

-Stage One: Review of Applicant Files (December - January):
+Stage One: Review of Applicant Files (Winter):

-Each file is reviewed by two core faculty members.
-Faculty are looking for:
+Each file is reviewed by core faculty.

-All applicants who do not receive an interview are encouraged to reapply or consider other programs in the field of Mental Health at LIU Post.
+All applicants who do not receive an interview are encouraged to reapply or consider other programs in the field of mental health at LIU Post.

-Stage Two: Interview Process (January/ February):
+Stage Two: Interview Process (February-March):

-Also, interviewed applicants will also be asked to complete a survey about the LIU Post admissions and interview process.
+Interviewed applicants will also be asked to complete a survey about the LIU Post admissions and interview process.

-Stage Three: Admit & Wait-Listed Process (March-April):
+Stage Three: Admit Process (March-April):

 Stage Four: Acceptance (April):